Rep. Weber to Newsmax: I'm Introducing Censure Resolution Against Rep. Crockett

-Republican Rep. Randy Weber told Newsmax that fellow Texas Rep. Jasmine Crockett, a Democrat, deserves to be censured for her comments on Texas Gov. Greg Abbott.
+Rep. Randy Weber, R-Texas, told Newsmax on Wednesday that fellow Texas Rep. Jasmine Crockett, a Democrat, deserves to be censured for her comments on Texas GOP Gov. Greg Abbott.

 GET TODAY NEWSMAX+: